zalam007/Mythikins/README.md

  >
  >       (S) By adding menu classes we can have less confusing classes with regards to their function, where the menus always handle output and calls the classes they depend on rather than having a class that handles unclearly handles both.
  >
+ >       (O) This helps our code as without it we would have to create multiple vectors in the character class which each different items.
+ >
  >       (L) By making it so our team does not need to waste time making unnecessary function calls or checks for battle cases that do not need certain functions.
 In addition, it makes organization easier.
  >
  >       (I) By separating the different functions for battle, we can avoid having to implement a different case within the function depending on whether the battle was with an NPC or not which allows for cleaner less confusing code.